manavthakur-commits/Named-Entity-Recognition/README.md

 ## 📊 Dataset & Citation
 This model is trained and evaluated on a Fake and Real News dataset, providing a robust, real-world corpus of unstructured text.

-**Dataset Citation:**
-> [Update this with the specific author/link of the dataset you download, e.g., Ahmed, H., Traore, I., & Saad, S. (2017).
-Detection of Online Fake News Using N-Gram Analysis and Machine Learning Techniques.
-Springer.]

 ## 📂 Repository Structure
 ```text